LANARS

 }

 As you can see, that's just a generic wrapper to pass any Anchor through preference.
-The only tricky moment here is that we use previous value in case nextValue() returns nil and the reason for such code is that preferences seem to throw away anchor's value once layout is done, but our transition should be performed at any point in time, so we want to keep most recent valid value.
+The only tricky moment here is that we use the previous value in case nextValue() returns nil and the reason for such code is that preferences seem to throw away the anchor's value once the layout is done, but our transition should be performed at any point in time, so we want to keep most recent valid value.

 var body: some View {